VideoVerse: Does Your T2V Generator Have World Model Capability to Synthesize Videos?: Experiments

 \subsection{Discussions}

-\textbf{Will Video Length Influence Event Following Performance?} All prompts in our VideoVerse contain at least one event that requires T2V models to generate content along the temporal dimension.
-Although modern T2V models can generate longer videos than earlier ones, the length is still limited to a few seconds.
-This raises a question: Is their limited performance on \textit{Event Following} primarily due to the short video length, which restricts the number of events that can be generated?
+\textbf{Will Video Length Influence Event Following Performance?} All prompts in our VideoVerse contain at least one event that requires T2V models to generate along the temporal dimension.
+Although modern T2V models can generate longer videos than earlier ones, the length is still limited to a few seconds, which raises a question: Is their limited performance on \textit{Event Following} primarily due to the short length, which restricts the number of events generated?

 Based on our experimental results, the answer is \textbf{No}.
-As shown in Tab.~\ref{tab:bench_results}, Veo-3 produces only $8$-second videos, yet it consistently outperforms models with $10$-second outputs across all dimensions.
+As shown in Tab.~\ref{tab:bench_results}, Veo-3 produces only $8$-second videos, yet it consistently outperforms the open-source models with $10$-second outputs (e.g., CogVideoX1.5 (L), SkyReels-V2 (L)) across all dimensions .
 Moreover, for models capable of generating $10$-second videos, their performance on \textit{Event Following} shows no clear advantage over shorter ones (e.g., CogVideoX1.5-S/L, SkyReels-V2-S/L).
 Notably, the open-source Wan2.2-A14B, limited to 5-second outputs, still exceeds other open-source models in \textit{Event Following}, including those generating 10-second videos.
 Therefore, for the prompts in VideoVerse, the current length of generated videos already provides sufficient temporal capacity for T2V models to process the required events.

-\textbf{How Far are the Current T2V Models from a ``World Model''?} We show the performance of typical open-source and closed-source T2V models in terms of basic abilities and world model level abilities in Tab.~\ref{tab:ability_divide}.
+\textbf{How Close are Current T2V Models to Achieving World Model Capabilities?} We show the performance of typical open-source and closed-source T2V models in terms of basic abilities and world model level abilities in Tab.~\ref{tab:ability_divide}.
 We see that they perform comparably in basic ability, but their gap in world model level abilities is much larger.
-The powerful Veo-3 model demonstrates a high performance in world knowledge.
-It achieves 228 points (w/o EF) out of the total of 315 world-model scores (72.4\%, 228/315), while it achieves 384 points out of the total of 478 scores (80.3\%, 384/478) in basic dimensions.
-The statistics for each category of evaluation dimensions are provided in \textbf{Appendix~\ref{appendix:Details_Statistics_of_Our_VideoVerse}}).
-This observation indicates that, despite the impressive generative capabilities of current T2V models, they are still far from achieving the level of a true ``World Model.''
+For example, the Veo-3 model demonstrates high performance in world knowledge.
+It achieves 228 points (w/o EF) out of the total of 315 world-model points (72.4\%, 228/315), while it achieves 384 points out of the total of 478 points (80.3\%, 384/478) in basic dimensions.
+The statistics for each category of evaluation dimensions are provided in \textbf{Appendix C}.
+This observation indicates that, despite the impressive generative capabilities of current T2V models, they are still far from achieving the world model capabilities.